isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 ###Project Overview

 Prior to SmartGWT version 4.1 / SmartClient version 10.1, Isomorphic Software provided a [Maven repository](http://www.smartclient.com/maven2/) containing SmartGWT artifacts released under the LGPL license.
 [Licensed editions](http://www.smartclient.com/product/editions.jsp) containing the powerful [server framework](http://smartclient.com/product/whyupgrade.jsp) were never published on any public repository, instead requiring that they be installed / deployed locally.
 Since SmartGWT version 4.0p / SmartClient 9.0p, POMs have been distributed with the official SDK for this purpose.

-As with other products where licensing is an issue, you'll need to install these builds on your own repository before you can use them in your Maven project.
-Since SmartGWT version 4.0p / SmartClient 9.0p, POMs are distributed with the official SDK for this purpose.

 The SmartClient/SmartGWT JARs you'll find in any SDK download are just like any other JAR - you could deploy them to your own Maven repositories with the maven-deploy-plugin's [deploy-file](http://maven.apache.org/plugins/maven-deploy-plugin/deploy-file-mojo.html) goal.
 There are a lot of steps involved, though, to do that the right way for so many artifacts (version 4.1 of the SmartGWT eval bundle contains more than 20 of them).